Kukla, Fran and Ollie: Later series

 After the original series ended in 1957, Tillstrom continued to search for a place for the Kuklapolitans, doing a daily five-minute show for NBC, and even appearing on Broadway.
 Tillstrom and his puppets returned to NBC television without Allison in the early 1960s for Burr Tillstrom's Kukla and Ollie show that aired weekdays.
 In 1967, KFO began hosting CBS Children's Film Festival.
 In this context, their conversations were restricted to a brief introduction, commercial segues and a summary of the film, and could only provide a hint of what had made KFO so popular.
 Many people know the troupe only from this filmed show and their later taped series for NET in 1970.
 Burr also brought the troupe to the Goodman Theatre in Chicago for a series of live performances in the early 1980s.KFO can claim a number of television firsts, including the first ship-to-shore telecast.
-The first publicly announced network broadcast of a program using the NTSC "compatible color" system was an episode of Kukla, Fran and Ollie on August 30, 1953.
-Burr was inducted into the Television Academy Hall of Fame in 1986 for his many contributions to the medium.
+The first publicly announced network broadcast of a program using the NTSC "compatible color" system was an episode of Kukla, Fran and Ollie on August 30, 1953."NBC Launches First ? [sic]Announced Color Television Show", Wall Street Journal, August 31, 1953, p.
+4. Burr was inducted into the Television Academy Hall of Fame in 1986 for his many contributions to the medium.
 Tillstrom influenced and mentored many later puppeteers, including Shari Lewis and Jim Henson.

 Kukla and Ollie made an appearance on The Carpenters' 1977 television special for ABC, The Carpenters at Christmas, along with Harvey Korman and Kristy McNichol.
-Kukla and Ollie also appeared as panelists on a 1979 episode of Match Game PM and on Match Game '79.
+Kukla and Ollie also appeared as panelists on a 1979 episode of Match Game PM and on two episodes of Match Game '79.